 Ann Johnston is the founder and CEO of Local-Ventures, an online company that helps small businesses discover top local B2B vendors and reviews, and access multiple custom quotes.
 She has written about startups and startup events for ExitEvent, WRAL TechWire, and the Raleigh News & Observer.

-Jake Finkelstein is the founder and President of Method Savvy -- a data-driven advertising agency that works with growth-stage and enterprise class companies to build repeatable processes for revenue growth.
+Jake Finkelstein is the founder and CEO of Method Savvy -- a data-driven advertising agency that works with growth-stage and enterprise class companies to build repeatable processes for revenue growth.
 Jake began his career in the music industry, most notably working with artists such as Johnny Cash, Incubus, Modest Mouse, Ben Folds Five and The White Stripes.
 When not working with entrepreneurs or playing music, Jake can be found cooking, reading and writing.
 You can catch up with him on Google+.

 Mital Patel is the director of Triangle Startup Weekend and also Startup NC.
 During the day, he's a mild-mannered attorney and founder of Triangle Business Law.
 Mital is big on the Wolfpack and Krispy Kreme.
 You can catch up with him on Google+